-i.construct a logical plan, which describes the efficient use of time and resources, sufficient for peers to be able to follow to create the solution i. design detailed and relevant testing methods, which generate data, to measure the success of the solution ii. critically evaluate the success of the solution against the design specification iii. explain how the solution could be improved iv. explain the impact of the solution on the client/target audience.

-- ii. demonstrate excellent technical skills when making the solution - iii. follow the plan to create the solution, which functions as intended - iv. fully justify changes made to the chosen design and plan when making the solution.
+In order to reach the aims of design, students should be able to: i.construct a logical plan, which describes the efficient use of time and resources, sufficient for peers to be able to follow to create the solution ii. demonstrate excellent technical skills when making the solution iii. follow the plan to create the solution, which functions as intended iv. fully justify changes made to the chosen design and plan when making the solution.